realsnoopso/domper/README.md

 Introducing Domper, your new companion for effortless and efficient DOM manipulation.

-Domper is a lightweight and powerful JavaScript library designed to streamline the process of working with the Document Object Model (DOM).
+Domper is a lightweight JavaScript library designed to streamline the process of working with the Document Object Model (DOM).
 This library provides a set of utility functions, including methods for creating, selecting, and modifying elements, setting and retrieving attributes, and working with Shadow DOM.

 With Domper, you can: